 - Command & Conquer: Red Alert 2 saw Lieutenant Zofia (Soviet counterpart to Lieutenant Eva): "Vinter in Moscow iz cold... but purrrhaps zis vinter vill be... different?".
 Though her actress was actually Polish.

 - Command & Conquer: Red Alert 3 and its Uprising expansion give us Lieutenant Dasha Fedorovich (pictured above), played by Bosnian-born Ivana Milicevic.
 There are a number of other sexualized Soviet soldiers as well such as black ops agent Natasha Volkova and air force general Zhana Agonskaya.

-- Zhanna, the Heavy Weapons Guy's younger sister in Team Fortress 2.
+- Zhanna, the Heavy Weapons Guy's younger sister in the Team Fortress 2 webcomics.
 Big Beautiful Woman?
 Check.
 Girlish Pigtails?
 Check.
 Hasn't seen a man in years due to her overprotective big brother trying to hide her, her mother, and other sisters from the KGB, who's agents they've been secretly torturing as revenge for putting them in a gulag?
 Check.
 She tries seducing Scout, who eventually turns down losing his virginity for a chance with Miss Pauling, so she tries her luck with Soldier, who is walking around the house naked, double-fisting bear legs: